graph-massivizer/graph-optimizer/TESTING.md

 1. **Python**:
     - Version: 3.8 or higher
-    - Ensure Python is properly installed and accessible via the command line.

 2. **Pip**:
     - Ensure Pip, the Python package installer, is installed and up to date.